Mahatma Gandhi National Rural Employment Guarantee Act, 2005: The law and the Constitution of India

-The Act aims to follow the Directive Principles of State Policy enunciated in Part IV of the Constitution of India.
+The Act aimed to follow the Directive Principles of State Policy enunciated in Part IV of the Constitution of India.
 The law by providing a 'right to work' is consistent with Article 41 that directs the State to secure to all citizens the right to work.
 The statute also seeks to protect the environment through rural works which is consistent with Article 48A that directs the State to protect the environment.

 In accordance with the Article 21 of the Constitution of India that guarantees the right to life with dignity to every citizen of India, this act imparts dignity to the rural people through an assurance of livelihood security.
 The Fundamental Right enshrined in Article 16 of the Constitution of India guarantees equality of opportunity in matters of public employment and prevents the State from discriminating against anyone in matters of employment on the grounds only of religion, race, caste, sex, descent, place of birth, place of residence or any of them.
 NREGA also follows Article 46 that requires the State to promote the interests of and work for the economic uplift of the scheduled castes and scheduled tribes and protect them from discrimination and exploitation.

 Article 40 mandates the State to organise village panchayats and endow them with such powers and authority as may be necessary to enable them to function as units of self-government.
 Conferring the primary responsibility of implementation on Gram Panchayats, the Act adheres to this constitutional principle.
 Also the process of decentralization initiated by 73rd Amendment to the Constitution of India that granted a constitutional status to the Panchayats is further reinforced by the Mahatma Gandhi NREGA that endowed these rural self-government institutions with authority to implement the law.
 Additionally, the Act also empowers women by mandating at least one-third participation of women in the implementation of works under NREGA.